duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 1;
 ```

 And that's it!
-At this point you have a working DuckDuckHack Goodie plugin.
+At this point you have a working Goodie instant answer.
 It should look like this:

 ```perl
 package DDG::Goodie::Chars;